kumarsantosh21/santoorvlss/README.md

 ### Hi there 👋
  Hi there 👋

-🤵 I am Lanka Mallikarjuna
+- 🤵 I am Bommepalli Santosh Kumar Reddy
-🏫 Student from Lovely Professional University
+- 🏫 Student from Lovely Professional University
-📚 Interested in Web Development, Cyber Security, Software Engineer 🕶 Looking for an internship or full-time job
+- 📚 Interested in Web Development, Cyber Security, Software Engineer
+- 🕶  Looking for an internship or full-time job
-💬 Reach me out on gmail: lankamallikarjuna108@gmail.com
+- 💬 Reach me out on gmail: santoorvlss4321@gmail.com

 <!--
 **santoorvlss/santoorvlss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.